-If you do not know, emailing professors and getting in touch with them during admission process will increase your chances of admission and funding.
+One of the key things to increase your chances of admission or funding such as TA, RA or GA is to email professors and getting in touch with them during admission process.
 Your challenge is to make sure you write a good email that shows your genuine interest and zeal to work for the professor with passion.
-Many students have a bunch of questions like
+Many students have questions like below

 - How to email professor for getting admission ?